 FIND A JOB IN GERMANY WITH OUR JOB SEARCH CHECKLIST

 We know that being a foreigner looking for work in Germany is really hard (read this post about the reality of seeking employment in Berlin).
-We’re here to take that pain away from you and make your job search experience a little smoother.
+So we’re here to take that pain away from you and make your job search experience a little smoother.

 OUR JOB SEARCH CHECKLIST WILL HELP YOU FIND WORK IN GERMANY

 We’ve long been doling out advice on working in Germany and we have plenty of comprehensive and detailed Berlin Life guides.
 We’re now going to bring all of that together with this checklist you can bookmark for future reference.
 It will feature all the things you need to consider when looking for a job in Germany, such as having a CV fit for the German job market, polishing your LinkedIn profile, having professional references at the ready, and so much more.

 Here are the things you’ll need when searching for work in Deutschland

 If you’re going to apply for a job in Germany, you need to have an updated CV that’s suitable for the German job market.
 This includes different things like making sure your CV isn’t more than 2 pages and prominently displaying certain information that German recruiters want to see right away like language, skills, and education.

 What works elsewhere, may not work in Germany and you’ll need to modify your CV as needed to get invitations to a job interview.
 Lucky for you, we have tons of helpful resources to get you started:

 ⭐ Read our detailed guides – How To Write A German CV That Will Get You Interviews, Avoid Making These German CV Mistakes, and Why German CV Photos Are Not Necessary.